 - Enhancing water quality by helping to absorb ammonia and nitrates.

-- Reducing the toxic load of an aquarium with its root systems which are effective at absorbing ammonium from fish waste.
+- Reducing the toxic load of an aquarium with its root systems effectively absorbing ammonium from fish waste.

 - Live plants also provide a hiding place for your betta while increasing the surface area available for good bacteria growth within your tank, making it even more bioactive.

-Live aquarium plants will need regular cleaning to remove algae build-up and snails so that they will remain healthy.
+Live aquarium plants need regular cleaning to remove algae buildup and snails so that they will remain healthy.

 Lighting is essential if you want a bioactive tank.
 Fish have their own circadian rhythm and require night and day to keep their bodies ticking over smoothly.

-Plants also require light and photosynthesize light during the day, producing oxygen whilst producing carbon dioxide through the night.
+Plants also require light for photosynthesizing during the day to produce oxygen.
+During the night, plants produce carbon dioxide.
 It all adds up to creating your own bioactive environment.

-It is challenging to get a completely self-sustaining betta tank because you would have to emulate the natural conditions perfectly.
-Still, the more bioactive your tank, the less often you will need to clean it.
+Getting a completely self-sustaining betta tank is challenging because you would have to emulate the natural conditions perfectly.
+Still, the more bioactive your tank, the less often you need to clean it.